foundata/guidelines/oci-container-image-guide.md

   identities against which signatures and attestations are verified.
 It is supplied through maintainer-controlled release configuration or protected deployment configuration, not by the repository being verified.
+- A **builder identity** is a stable HTTPS URI naming one build-platform trust domain.
+Its documentation defines the people, systems and software trusted to run the build and record its provenance.
 - An **authorized release environment** is a maintainer-controlled Linux workstation or protected CI job.
 It runs ConClear on a reviewed commit and obtains trust configuration and signing authority outside the repository and